 When at any position, hold the 3 key to move move it down at a slow rate.

 The 9 key raises it all the way to the top, normally at the position where the home routine found the home switch.
 This does not seek the home switch however.

-If you are transitioning from a pneumatic Z Panel Pro, the keyboard keys operate a little differently.
-The 9 key raises the Z axis at a rapid rate until the key is lifted.
-The 3 key lowers z at a slow rate.
 The 1 key commands z to the cutting level. (you will need to confirm with enter).
-The Page up key will raise z to the retract level.
 The 0 key will lower z to the z zero level.